-The modern lecture hall feels different.
-You’ve probably noticed it—the quiet hum of laptops isn't just for Google Docs anymore.
-Students everywhere are walking into class with powerful Large Language Models (LLMs) tucked in their pockets.
+Lecture halls have changed.
+The quiet hum of laptops isn't just for Google Docs anymore.
+Students everywhere are walking into class with powerful Large Language Models (LLMs) on their devices.
 As these tools become standard, the ethics of ai in education has shifted from a niche tech debate to something that directly affects your daily life, your GPA, and your future career.

 But where is the line?
-Using these tools effectively without "crossing over" is a high-wire act.
-Navigating responsible AI use requires a balance: you want to leverage innovation, but you don't want to hollow out the value of your degree in the process.
+Using these tools effectively without "crossing over" is a challenge.
+Navigating responsible AI use requires a balance: you want to apply innovation, but you don't want to diminish the value of your degree in the process.

 The Gray Area of Academic Integrity